XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchaincreateclaimid.md

 ---
 html: xchaincreateclaimid.html
 parent: transaction-types.html
-blurb: Create a bridge between two chains.
+blurb: Create a cross-chain claim ID that is used for a cross-chain transfer.
 labels:
   - Interoperability
 status: not_enabled